 The Way Forward

 PETA is persuading world governments, both individually and as part of international organizations such as the Organisation for Economic Co-operation and Development, to become more involved in developing and using sophisticated animal-free test methods.
-For example, after decades of involvement by PETA scientists and other organizations, the EPA announced that it will end its reliance on and funding of toxicity testing on mammals by 2035 and provide researchers working on the development of non-animal methods with funding.

 Where non-animal methods are not yet available or fully validated, PETA encourages others to provide funding for the development and validation of test methods.
 Additionally, PETA and its international affiliates have provided millions of dollars in funding for promising non-animal test methods.
 More information on the ways in which PETA is helping to promote, fund, and validate non-animal testing methods can be found here.